 In recent years, however, modern-day search engines have started to catch up.

-The coming revolution in natural language search began around two years ago.
+The shift toward natural language search began a few years ago.
 When Google announced Google BERT, it forecast significant changes for the future of SEO and natural language search.

 BERT is a language model used for pre-training search engines according to natural language processing.
 Google introduced it and made it open-source in 2018.
 It allows search engines to understand the sensitive context in search requests.
 Once upon a time, connector words (e.g., “not” or “with”) would overcomplicate the search query.
 Additional clauses (e.g., “how to rent and insure a car”) would do the same.
 Now, however, Google can use them to return more sophisticated (and accurate) responses.